FOR CLASSROOM TEACHERS

 "Does it work with my existing curriculum?"

 Yes.
 MCT integrates directly with your curriculum.
 The insight it gains about your students today can show up directly into your lesson plans tomorrow.
 All without you lifting a finger.
-Math CoTeacher can also work with students independently on practice, remediation, or enrichment.

 See It In Action